herotechcourse/kotlin-lotto-precourse/README.md

 - Prompt user to enter 6 unique winning numbers
 - Prompt user to enter a bonus number
 - Validate that numbers are in range and unique
+- Validate that bonus number is not included in the 6 winning numbers

 ### 4. Lotto Result Evaluation
 - Compare each ticket against winning numbers